grcmupc/portrait/README.md

 ## Contents

-- [DQN-MARL-capacity-sharing](DQN-MARL-capacity-sharing): Includes the Python code for training and evaluating the solution.
+- [DQN-MARL-capacity-sharing](DQN-MARL-capacity-sharing): Includes the Python code for training and evaluating the solution based on TF-Agents.
 - [O1](O1): Includes the implementation of the O1 interface the inference of the DQN-MARL capacity sharing solution.
 - [Tutorials](tutorials): Tutorials on the major components of the solution are available.